 Riga in the Holocaust Tour

-On this walking tour through Latvia's capital, we will visit significant Holocaust memorials in the city and learn about the tragic history that Riga experienced during the Holocaust.
+On this walking tour through Latvia's capital, we will visit significant Holocaust memorials and learn about Riga's tragic history during the Holocaust.
 Riga in the Holocaust.

 - 2 hours